Make a sports drink out of coconut water

 Sip some summer soup

 Soup is a great hydrating fluid to add more water into your diet, but no one wants hot soup on a summer day.
 Instead, try a gazpacho recipe with hydrating vegetables like tomato (which contains 94.5 percent water) and cucumber (which contains 96 percent water), and a bit of sea salt, for a refreshing and healthy meal.
+Watch out for these sneaky ways you may be making yourself dehydrated.

 Drink an herbal tea cooler